NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 All extensions have seen practical use in projects I've been a part of.
 Most importantly, `display_set_gui_position` lifts a restriction of the current GUI functions, requiring that either the offset *or* scale of the GUI could be set, but not both simultaneously[^guif].
 In conjunction with `application_set_position_fixed`, these extensions allow for low-resolution games to scale "pixel-perfectly," whilst also enabling a high-resolution GUI.
 An example of this is shown in Figure 1.

-Also included in the repository is a singleton system, which overrides the built-in instance functions in order to prevent multiple singletons from being created, and to offer deactivation immunity to system objects.
+Also included in the repository is a singleton system, which overrides the built-in instance functions in order to prevent multiple singletons of the same type from being created, and to offer deactivation immunity to system objects.
 This can help reduce the likelihood of bugs related to system objects from occurring.

 # Summary